VDBWRAIR/ngs_mapper/doc/source/config.rst

 When you install the pipeline you are instructed to copy `miseqpipeline/config.yaml.default <../../../miseqpipeline/config.yaml.default>`_ to miseqpipeline/config.yaml
 This file contains all setting that the pipeline will use by default if you do not change them using any of the script options that are available.

+When you install the pipeline the config.yaml file gets installed with the pipeline into the installation directory(probably ~/.miseqpipeline)
+In order to change the defaults after that you have two options:

+#.
+Edit config.yaml inside of the source directory you cloned with git and reinstall
+#.
+Use the :py:mod:`make_example_config <miseqpipeline.config>` to extract the config.yaml into the current directory and use it

 Example changing single script defaults
 ---------------------------------------